EDUCATION PROGRAM

 Amit Shah is an award-winning educator from Western University in London, Ontario.
 He splits his Emergency Medicine practice between academic (London Health Science Centre/St. Joseph’s Hospital) and community (St. Thomas-Elgin General Hospital) sites, and serves as the regional Emergency Medicine Lead for Ontario Health West.
 When not in the Emergency Department, he can be found chasing after four children, the family dog, or squash, pickle and golf balls.
 Amit is now a veteran of EMU Europe trips … with each successive trip the call of the electric bike and the wine and cheese table grows louder.

-Sarah Fooey
+Sarah Dubbs

 ACCREDITATION